 Compile a method from tonel format used by the Rowan open source project.
 This is intended for interactive use.

-This compiles the method using the class from the tonel method definition, and using the current compilation environment.
+This compiles the method using the class from the tonel method definition (in the example, TestClass), and using the current compilation environment.
 It does not affect topaz's current class.